Search

 1. Will claiming the Employee Retention Credit create taxable income (or reduce a loss)?

-If the company (or its owners in the case of an S-corporation, partnership or disregarded entity) was in a taxable loss position greater than the amount of the credit, a reduction of wage expense may only reduce their loss position for such year with no additional tax due because of the credit.
+If the company (or its owners in the case of a S-corporation, partnership or disregarded entity) was in a taxable loss position greater than the amount of the credit, a reduction of wage expense may only reduce their loss position for such year with no additional tax due because of the credit.

 If the company was in a taxable income position in either 2020 and/or 2021 (or had a loss less than the credit), the reduction of wage expense related to the credit may result in an increase in federal taxable income for that year.
 The same would hold true to the extent that claiming the ERC shifted a company from a taxable loss to a taxable income position.